sumeer1/scAEGAN/README.md

 scAEGAN is simply installed by cloning the repository.

-The required libraries are included in environment.yml file.
+The required libraries are included in [environment file](https://github.com/sumeer1/scAEGAN/blob/main/environment.yml).
 In order to install these libraries, follow the following steps:

 * Creating the conda environment with the following command.
 This will create and install the libraries included in the environment.yml file for training the scAEGAN.
 ```